 Survivors have individual responses to their experiences.
 What always seems to help is having someone around who will listen and not rush them to ‘get better’ or ‘forget about it’, someone who will try to understand how they are feeling and what they want in the way of support.

-What is always essential is being believed and feeling sure that the people she tells do believe her.
-Whatever the circumstances of the abuse, there is always one dominant feature – that it was something forced on the woman or girl, against her will and that it deliverately took control from her, ignoring what she wanted.
+What is always essential is being believed and feeling sure that the person told believes them.
+Whatever the circumstances of the abuse, there is always one dominant feature – that it was something forced on the victim, against their will and that it deliberately took control from them, ignoring what they wanted.
 The use of force, however physically damaging, is always a violent act, causing distress and humiliation.
-To help her regain control over her life and begin to rebuild her sense of worth, it is essential to recognise how upsetting and frightening it is to be forced against your will in this way, especially as it is often accompanied by further threats to her.
+To help them regain control over their life and begin to rebuild a sense of worth, it is essential to recognise how upsetting and frightening it is to be forced against your will in this way, especially as it is often accompanied by further threats.

 It is everyone’s basic human right to be free from threat, harassment or attack.